haved/python_shellcode/readme.md

-# My attempt to make a queue in C and inject it into python
+# My attempt at making a queue in C and injecting it into python
 The c code is compiled into a byte object that python then places into an exectuable and writeable mmapped block.